MOT in Occupational Therapy

 Please visit the "How to Apply" page on MOT's web site.

 Students in the MOT program will complete eighty graduate credits consisting of seven semesters of coursework, including six months of full time fieldwork.
-All courses in the curriculum must be completed with a cumulative average of B or better to earn the MOT degree.
+All courses in the curriculummust be completed with a cumulative average of B or better to earn the MOT degree.
+The Course Sequence Guide can be found under the Additional Resources section of the MOT website.

 Students are required to complete three Level I Fieldwork experiences with one each in mental health, community practice, and pediatric or adult settings.
 The Level I Fieldwork is completed concurrently with the semester in which the relevant coursework is taken.